GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 Ryan was reportedly known to vanish when he got a new girlfriend.
 People might not hear from him for months and then see a relationship-status update.
 This history matters because it shows social narrowing around romance was not unique to Nienke or late 2024.

 The Lauren and Cara histories sharpen that pattern.
 With Lauren, Ryan appears to have accommodated a relationship structure shaped by her religion, sexuality, and family home, even while criticizing her thinking.
 With Cara, Ryan reportedly shifted heavily into Cara's social and family world, including her friends and family vacations.
 These examples suggest not merely withdrawal from friends, but a broader tendency toward relationship-centered social migration: Ryan's world could reorganize around the woman he was attached to.

+The 2022 Facebook relationship-update conflict is a smaller but useful example.
+Garrett learned Ryan was in a relationship through Facebook rather than directly from Ryan, despite their closeness.
+When Garrett objected that Ryan tended to share distress and bad news but not good news, Ryan reportedly countered with a comparison to Garrett's relationship with Heather rather than apologizing.
+This fits the later pattern of indirect disclosure, defensive counter-comparison, and limited repair language.

 However, January-February 2025 looks different.
 The withdrawal was not organized around a new relationship.
 It was global: Olivia, Brad, Aaron, John, Charlie, Nienke, Joe, Lucas, and others were all trying to reach him, invite him out, or observe a decline in daily self-care.
 Ryan declined or minimized.
 That distinction is important.
 His familiar "new girlfriend disappearance" may show a baseline pattern of absorption, but the final withdrawal appears depressive and generalized.